nambiar-manas/FoodRecApp/README.md

 # Plate4U

+A digital menu service for restaurants that provides recommendations to each customer

 ## Introduction

 This repository hosts the source code for a web application designed to provide recipe recommendations based on ingredient similarity.